+Mixing Calculation.
 At this stage of investigation it is of interest to know the losses generated by the leakage jet mixing with the main flow.
-Since the mixing is a three-dimensional process, the authors propose a 2-step mixing approach in order to capture pitch-periodic effects.
-From the experimental results, it is known that the radial movement of the leakage fluid (figure 5) out of the cavity occurs prior to the full mixing of the two streams.
-In this radial movement different flow qualities do interfere due to the fact that the flow is non-axisymmetric (wake, leakage mass distribution).
-Therefore, the mixing process is modelled in two steps as it is indicated in figure 7 b) through d):
+Since the mixing is a three-dimensional process, the authors propose a two-step mixing approach in order to capture pitch-periodic effects.
+From the experimental results, it is known that the radial movement of the leakage fluid (Fig. 5) out of the cavity occurs prior to the full mixing of the two streams.
+In this radial movement different flow qualities do interfere due to the fact that the flow is nonaxisymmetric (wake, leakage mass distribution).
+Therefore, the mixing process is modeled in two steps as indicated in Figs. 7(b)-7(d):

-1) The idealized flow field shown in figure 7b is describing the situation depicted in figure 7a.
+- (1) The idealized flow field shown in Fig. 7(b) is describing the situation depicted in Fig. 7(a).
 Two areas represent the leakage and main flow each having its proper tangential variation in velocity triangles.
-The first mixing step is performed under constant area for each of the 20 circumferential sections of the blade pitch (figure 7b, 7c).

-2) The second step is performed mixing all 20 stripes to the final mixed out situation (figure 7c, 7d).
+The first mixing step is performed under constant area for each of the 20 circumferential sections of the blade pitch (Figs. 7(b) and 7(c)). - (2) The second step is performed mixing all 20 stripes to the final mixed out situation (Figs. 7(c) and 7(d)).

-The boundary conditions for this mixing calculation are given in table 3.
-The inner radius of the mixing domain R_i was set to 0.72 such, that the loss core of the stator is covered.
-This implies, that the mixing of the leakage jet with the main flow will be restricted to the end wall region rather than mixing with fluid at the hub.
+The boundary conditions for this mixing calculation are given in Table 3.
+The inner radius of the mixing domain R_i was set to 0.72 such that the loss core of the stator is covered.
+This implies that the mixing of the leakage jet with the main flow will be restricted to the end wall region rather than mixing with fluid at the hub.
 The outer radius R_o was adjusted to the leakage to main mass flow ratio.
-From the measurement with FRAP probes one also gains the time averaged total temperature of main and cavity flow.
+From the measurement with FRAP probes one

+Fig. 7 (a) Rotor relative descriptive flow model, (b)-(d) two-step mixing calculation of leakage and main flow also gains the time averaged total temperature of main and cavity flow.
 The leakage jet was found to have a 1.4°C higher relative total temperature than the main flow.